Website Refresh for

 Challenge

-- Poor visual hierarchy, which makes the navigation difficult.
+Poor visual hierarchy, which makes the users navigate the site difficult.

 Because this project was built around user needs, it was essential to define the audience.
 I conducted conversations with potential users to understand their priorities.
 The most common questions they had were: